Adaptive Window Selection for Financial Risk Forecasting: Empirical analysis

 Figure \ref{Fig:real2} depicts the temporal evolution of VaR and ES estimates across different methodologies.
 The left panel presents the dynamics of VaR estimates and the realized loss, while the right panel provides the corresponding ES estimates.
 These two panels jointly provide a comprehensive view of the forecast performance.
-As shown in the figure, BAWS and SAWS adjust more quickly around stress episodes, whereas longer fixed windows and the full window produce smoother trajectories with more pronounced inertia.
+BAWS and SAWS adjust more quickly around stress episodes, whereas longer fixed windows and the full window produce smoother trajectories with more pronounced inertia.
 In particular, SAWS exhibits sharper spikes in tail-risk forecasts during extreme-loss periods, suggesting an overreaction (overfitting) to transient shocks.

-Figures \ref{Fig:real_2008}–\ref{Fig:real_2024} present the optimal window sizes and the corresponding VaR and ES estimates across three extreme events.
+Figures \ref{Fig:real_2008} and \ref{Fig:real_2020}--\ref{Fig:real_2024} (the latter in the Supplementary Material) present the optimal window sizes and the corresponding VaR and ES estimates across three extreme events.
 Figure \ref{Fig:real_2008} covers the period from July 2, 2007, to December 31, 2009, encompassing the 2008 financial crisis.
 Figure \ref{Fig:real_2020} spans from December 2, 2019, to December 31, 2020, capturing the drastic market volatility during the COVID-19 pandemic.
-Figure \ref{Fig:real_2024} corresponds to the period from January 3, 2025 to October 30, 2025, around the implementation of Trump's tariff policies, which began on February 4, 2025, with additional measures introduced in April 2025.
-When the market undergoes significant changes, the market losses tend to deviate from historical trend.
-In such scenarios, a smaller window is typically preferred to reduce the deviation, as demonstrated in top panels in Figures \ref{Fig:real_2008}-\ref{Fig:real_2024}.
+Figure \ref{Fig:real_2024} corresponds to the period from January 3, 2025 to October 30, 2025, around the implementation of the 2025 tariff policy episode, which began on February 4, 2025, with additional measures introduced in April 2025.
+When the market undergoes significant changes, the market losses tend to deviate from the historical trend.
+In such scenarios, a smaller window is typically preferred to reduce the deviation, as demonstrated in the top panels in Figures \ref{Fig:real_2008}, \ref{Fig:real_2020}, and \ref{Fig:real_2024}.
 As conditions stabilize, the selected window size tends to expand.
 Conversely, during periods of market stability, incorporating more data points helps decrease variance in the estimates.
 The forecast performance depicted in these figures is consistent with the results presented in Table \ref{tab:real1}.
 The two adaptive window selection approaches outperform most fixed-window and full-window benchmarks overall.